Fake news: Colombia

 In the fall of 2016, WhatsApp spread fake news that impacted votes critical to Colombian history.
 One of the lies spreading rapidly through WhatsApp was that Colombian citizens would receive less pension so former guerrilla fighters would get money.
-The misinformation initially began in a question to whether WhatsApp users approved of the peace accord deal between the national government and the Revolutionary Armed Forces of Colombia (FARC) or did not.
+The misinformation initially began in a question as to whether WhatsApp users approved of the peace accord deal between the national government and the Revolutionary Armed Forces of Colombia (FARC) or not.
 The peace accord would end five decades of war between paramilitary groups (rebel forces) and the Colombian government that resulted in millions of deaths and displaced citizens throughout the country.
-A powerful influence of votes was the "no" campaign, the "no" campaign was to convince citizens of Colombia to not accept the peace accord because it would be letting the rebel group off "too easily."
-Uribe, former president of Colombia and of the democratico party, led the "no" campaign.
-Santos, president in 2016 took liberal approaches during his presidency.
-Santos won a Nobel Peace Prize in 2016 because of his efforts towards a peace accord with rebel forces.
-In addition, Uribe naturally had opposing views than of Santos.
-Furthermore, other news spread through WhatsApp were easily misinterpreted by the public, including that Santo's scheme was to turn Colombia under harsh rule like Cuba and chaos like Venezuela (under Hugo Chávez), though the logistics were never explained.
-In an interview of Juan Carlos Vélez, the "no" campaign manager, he says their strategy was that "We discovered the viral power of social networks."
-In addition, the yes campaign also took part in spreading fake news through WhatsApp.
-For instance, a photoshopped image of a democratico senator Everth Bustamante spread about of him holding a sign reading "I don't want guirrellas in congress" to show hypocrisy.
-This would be seen as hypocritical because he was a former left wing M-19 guerrilla.
-The "no" campaign strongly influenced votes throughout Colombia, Yes votes strong in areas with highest number of victims and no votes in areas influenced by Uribe.
-In result, there were 50.2 percent of no votes compared to 49.8 percent of yes votes.
-The result of the fake news throughout WhatsApp included changes within WhatsApp by Journalist, Juanita Leon, who invented the WhatsApp "lie detector" in January 2017 to fight fake news within the app.
-Although the accord was eventually signed, the WhatsApp incident further prolonged the accord and brought controversial views among citizens.
+A powerful influence of votes was the "no" campaign; the "no" campaign was to convince citizens of Colombia to not accept the peace accord because it would be letting the rebel group off "too easily."
+Uribe, former president of Colombia and of the democratic party, led the "no" campaign.
+Santos, president in 2016, took liberal approaches during his presidency.
+Santos won a Nobel Peace Prize in 2016 for his efforts towards a peace accord with rebel forces.
+In addition, Uribe naturally had opposing views to those of Santos.
+Furthermore, other news spread through WhatsApp were easily misinterpreted by the public, including that Santo's scheme was to put Colombia under harsh rule like Cuba and chaos like Venezuela (under Hugo Chávez), though the logistics were never explained.
+In an interview with Juan Carlos Vélez, the "no" campaign manager, he says their strategy was that "We discovered the viral power of social networks."
+In addition, the "yes" campaign also took part in spreading fake news through WhatsApp.
+For instance, a photoshopped image of democratic senator Everth Bustamante him holding a sign reading "I don't want guerrillas in congress" spread to show hypocrisy.
+This would be seen as hypocritical because he was a former left-wing M-19 guerrilla.
+The "no" campaign strongly influenced votes throughout Colombia.
+"Yes" votes were strong in areas with the highest number of victims and "no" votes in areas influenced by Uribe.
+As a result, "no" votes totaled 50.2%, compared to 49.8% "yes" votes.
+The result of fake news spreading on WhatsApp included changes to the app by journalist Juanita León, who invented the WhatsApp "lie detector" in January 2017 to fight fake news within the app.
+Although the accord was eventually signed, the WhatsApp incident further prolonged the accord and spread controversial views among citizens.